vaadin/walking-skeleton/README.md

 The [assembly](assembly) module generates two zip-files during the `package` build phase:

 - `assembly/target/walking-skeleton-flow.zip` - Flow example view and router layout
-- `assembly/target/walking-skeleton-react.zip` - React example view and router layout
+- `assembly/target/walking-skeleton-hilla.zip` - Hilla example view and router layout

 Both zip-files are generated from the same [base project](walking-skeleton), but include different files.

 ## Running the Base Project

-The [base project](walking-skeleton) is a working application, but it contains both Flow and React versions of the example view and the router layout.
+The [base project](walking-skeleton) is a working application, but it contains both Flow and Hilla versions of the example view and the router layout.
 These implementations will conflict during runtime.
 To avoid this, you have to temporarily disable the ones you don't want to work on:

 - To disable the Flow view and router layout, comment out the `@Layout` and `@Route` annotations.
-- To disable the React view and router layout, rename the `frontend/views` directory to `frontend/_views`.
+- To disable the Hilla view and router layout, rename the `frontend/views` directory to `frontend/_views`.

 *Remember to restore the changes before you commit!*